The un-British answer to career breakdown

 In time, these wounds create self-limiting beliefs.
-We find ourselves hitting the same blocks again and again as we travel through life.
-Sooner or later we say ‘enough is enough’ and seek help.
+If we find ourselves hitting the same blocks again and again as we travel through life, sooner or later we say ‘enough is enough’ and seek help.

-Psychotherapy looks to the past and helps people identify what their block(s) are, allowing them to become more conscious of self-sabotaging behaviours, which can otherwise govern their lives.
+Psychotherapy looks to the past and helps people identify what’s causing the issues, allowing them to become more conscious of the self-sabotaging behaviours that can otherwise govern their lives.

 Coaching, on the other hand, does not generally seek to heal.
 It’s about developing the capabilities of high-potential performers via specific agreed goals.
 A coach provides the tools to help a person navigate their own way around the block(s).

 ‘Executive Wellbeing’ provides a hybrid of both, essentially giving stretched leaders the resilience to tackle obstacles, while helping stop any future blocks that may occur.
 But it isn’t just about fixing problems.
 Maintaining peak performance is of equal significance to those with an ambitious outlook.
 A regular car engine, say, only needs a service every 10,000 miles, while a racing car needs one every 100, merely to keep functioning at the current level, let alone taking on even more.